5ft3squirrel/Doc2Vec-Projection-My-Friends/README.md

 ![alt text](https://github.com/5ft3squirrel/Doc2Vec-Projection-My-Friends/blob/master/Screen%20Shot%202019-03-20%20at%2012.02.22%20AM.png "Logo Title Text 1")<br />
 ![alt text](https://github.com/5ft3squirrel/Doc2Vec-Projection-My-Friends/blob/master/Screen%20Shot%202019-03-20%20at%2012.02.27%20AM.png "Logo Title Text 1")<br /><br />
 Finding 3: All the words have y and z values that are identical.
 I am not sure if this is due to a mistake in preparing the model.<br />
+## Future Work
+This is a fun experiment, but there was too little data and the visualization is very ugly.
+I plan on training gensim models on longer texts (Facebook and Instagram privacy policies) after finals (aka. after March 22nd).